Breaking wheel: Archaeology

 Since victims' bodies of the breaking wheel were often left exposed to environmental influences over a long period of time, hardly any archaeological features for the "breaking wheel" exist; as a deterrence, the bodies were often left on public display over many years, exposed to wind and weather, birds and other scavenging animals could also take away the remains and bones.
-In the German-speaking areas, only a few archaeological discoveries of breaking wheel victims have been documented so far.
+In the German-speaking areas, only a few archaeological discoveries of breaking wheel victims have been documented.
 In autumn 2013, the skeleton of a man was found in Groß Pankow, Germany, during the laying of Federal Highway 189 (Bundesstraße 189) between Perleberg and Pritzwalk in Brandenburg, whose position and signs of injury indicate death by the "breaking wheel".
 Based on an iron belt buckle, the skeleton was dated to the 15th to 17th centuries.
 The identity of the man is unknown.
 A similar archaeological find has since also been discovered in 2014, in Pöls-Oberkurzheim, Styria, Austria.